Giacomo Serra (cardinal)

 Giacomo Serra (1570–1623) was a Catholic cardinal.
+He was very active as a papal representative to the Emperor during the Long Turkish War.

 Life

 He was a son of the noblewoman Claudia Lomellini and her husband Antonio Maria Serra, deputy to Genoa's Nobile Vecchio Portico and a senator of Florence.
+When his father died in 1579, Giacomo began studying law.

 He moved to Rome, where in January 1601 he was made a clerk to the Apostolic Camera.
-He was acting governor of Borgo while that post was vacant in 1605 and three years later was made nuncio extraordinary to the papal troops in Hungary.
-At the end of the latter role he became treasurer general to the Apostolic Camera.
-In 1606-1608 he commissioned an altarpiece for Santa Maria in Vallicella from Rubens.
+In May of that year he was appointed general commissioner of the army that Pope Clement VIII sent to Hungary against the Turks.
+Serra had to organize the embarkation of the 9,000 pontifical troops in Ancona and their subsequent journey from the disembarkation point to Zagreb.
+In October, the papal mercenaries took part in the unsuccessful Siege of Nagykanizsa.
+Serra sent regular reports to Rome on the operations.
+He and the surviving companies arrived in Ravenna in early February.